 How We Do It: Hope, Recovery and Resilience

 - To promote recovery, we address all aspects of an individual’s life, including behavioral and physical health, family, employment, education, and housing.

 - We try to prevent problems from emerging in the first place.

-- We engage in practices that have been proven to help people.
+- We engage in practices that have been shown to help people.

 - We monitor the progress of the individuals we help to ensure what we do is effective.

 - Guided by Jewish values and tradition, we serve all New Yorkers.

 Who We Are Helping